 Previous or current seizures

-Suffering from schizophrenia or psychosis - 4% of alcoholics in recovery develop psychosis, may be due to infection, trauma, liver disease or electrolyte abnormalities that require hospital care [34]
+Suffering from schizophrenia or psychosis - 4% of patients in recovery develop psychosis, which may be due to infection, trauma, liver disease or electrolyte abnormalities that require hospital care [34]

-Suspected to suffer from Wernicke's encephalopathy, fits, or DTs
+Suspected to suffer from Wernicke's encephalopathy, seizures, or Delirium Tremens

 Hospital vs Clinic vs Home